The art of setting language goals

 You may have heard about the SMART way of setting goals.
 SMART is an acronym that include 5 useful components of goal setting.

-Specific – The goal should identify a specific action or event that will take place.
+Specific – You should identify a specific action or event that will take place.

 Achievable – The goal should be attainable given available resources.